leejo/leejo.github.io/_posts/2016-02-22-all_software_is_legacy.md

 **Standing Still, Moving Forwards**

-When I tell none-perl developers, or sometimes ex-perl developers, that I primarily code in Perl they often express shock that Perl is still used.
+When I tell non-perl developers, or sometimes ex-perl developers, that I primarily code in Perl they often express shock that Perl is still used.
 They don't know the modern ecosystem, or that Perl is still actively used in many places for new development[^11], or the dozens of Perl conferences attended by thousands of developers every year, or that Perl is maintained with yearly major releases.
 Most strange is that they seem to think that the hundreds of millions of lines of Perl code just evaporated the moment they switched to their new language of choice.

 Many software systems are like snakes shedding their skin, going through constant maintenance and every few years having their components replaced completely.
 However their core functionality remains the same during this process, and to many users they can appear to go for years without any change at all.
 Sometimes the snake is replaced with a newer, more shiny snake, but users aren't compelled to use it or don't even know if it's the right snake.[^12]